yeojz/react-form-addons/README.md

 ## Motivation

-During the course of my work which involves building an internal admin panel and Content Management System, the amount of forms that the team have to build was bordering ridiculous.
-Every single form had it's own set of rules and side-effects, and having to declare and manage state all the time, be it via redux or even component state was getting insane.
+During the course of my work which involves building an internal admin panel and Content Management System, the amount of forms that the team have to build was not small.
+Every single form had it's own set of rules and side-effects, which may or may not be interconnected or nested.
+As such, there was a need to ensure a standard interface for forms since they may be reused across the modules and we would like it to drop-in without more work.
+However, existing solutions didn't quite fit in, leading me to this project.

-Furthermore, there was a need to ensure a standard interface for forms since they may be reused across the modules and we would like it to drop-in without more work.
-However, existing solutions didn't quite fit the customizability that I needed for my project, which lead me to this library.
+This project is both an exploration and learning on form handling as well as on better component functionality splitting.

 ## Links